librenms/librenms/doc/Extensions/Applications.md

 5: Also be aware that this file is appended to each time `rndc stats` is called.
 Given this it is suggested you setup file rotation for it.

 6: The script for this also requires the Perl module File::ReadBackwards.
-On FreeBSD this is available as p5-File-ReadBackwards and on linux as perl-File-ReadBackwards.
+On FreeBSD this is available as p5-File-ReadBackwards and on linux as perl-File-ReadBackwards in CentOS/Redhat and libfile-readbackwards-perl Debian/Ubuntu.
 If it is not available, it can be installed by `cpan -i File::ReadBackwards`.

 7: You may possible need to configure the agent/extend script as well.